RTBHOUSE/techblog/_posts/2017-05-25-google-groups-auth.markdown

 Don't want to deal with G Suite auth logic in your app?

 No problem!
-We've just published an Apache module just for that.
+We've just published Apache module just for that.
 Set up <a href="https://github.com/RTBHOUSE/google_groups_auth">google_groups_auth</a>-based proxy and you're done.

 Proxy will take care of user authentication and basic authorization.
-And if you ever need more fine control, you can always examine, injected by the proxy, `googlegroups` header directly in your application.
+And if you ever need more control, you can always examine, injected by the proxy, `googlegroups` header directly in your application.

 Simple as that!